Marriott Hotels & Resorts

-History and current operation
+History

-The Marriott chain began with two motels in the 1950s.
-The first opened as a Quality Inn airport motel near Washington, D.C. and another motel nearby, the Twin Bridges, a few years later.
-With the opening of the second motel, Marriott was born as a brand name.
-The Twin Bridges property was demolished in 1990, but the Key Bridge property still operates, but as a full-service hotel.
+Foundation and early years

+The Marriott hotel chain began when the Hot Shoppes, Inc. restaurant company decided to diversify into hotels.
+Its first hotel opened in 1957 in Virginia, the Marriott Motor Hotel, adjacent to The Pentagon and Washington National Airport.
+The company's second hotel was the nearby Marriott Key Bridge Motor Hotel, which opened in 1959.
+This was soon followed by Marriott Motor Hotels in Dallas in 1960, Philadelphia in 1961, Atlanta in 1965, and Saddle Brook, New Jersey in 1966.

+Hot Shoppes, Inc. was renamed the Marriott Corporation in 1967, by which point it was operating 8 hotels.

-In 1967, Marriott opened its first resort hotel, Camelback Inn, in Arizona, United States.
-Marriott Hotels & Resorts expanded outside of the United States for the first time in 1969 with the opening of the Marriott in Acapulco, Mexico.
+In 1967, Marriott acquired its first resort hotel, the historic Camelback Inn in Arizona, United States.
+In 1969, the Paraiso Marriott, the first international Marriott Hotel, opened in Acapulco, Mexico.
+That same year, Marriott bought the famed Essex House overlooking Central Park in New York City.

+In 1972, the Marriott lodging division acquired the Greek-based Sun Line cruise line, which it owned until 1987.

-By 1975, Marriott Hotels & Resorts had expanded to Europe, with the Amsterdam Marriott hotel opening that year.
+In 1975, Marriott Hotels & Resorts expanded to Europe, with the opening of the Amsterdam Marriott.
+In 1980, Marriott opened its first hotel in the Middle East, the Riyadh Marriott, in Saudi Arabia.
+The Cairo Marriott followed in 1981, the chain's first hotel in Africa.

-In 1976, Marriott opened two Great America Theme Parks but sold to Six Flags in 1984.

 In these first several decades, Marriott International owned and managed many of the hotels within its portfolio.
 In 1993, the company decided to spin off the real estate ownership operations as a new company, Host Marriott, while retaining hotel management services under the Marriott International company name.

+Development since 2000

 By 1999, there were over 360 Marriott Hotels & Resorts in 47 countries, and in November 2010, Marriott Hotels & Resorts announced the opening of what is said was their 500th property, the Pune Marriott Hotel & Convention Centre, in Pune, India.
 In September 2005, Marriott Hotels & Resorts unveiled its first new room designs in ten years.
-Dubbed "mSpot," the new rooms feature clean lines and updated technology.
+Dubbed "mSpot", the new rooms feature clean lines and updated technology.

-In August 2020 Marriott announced it was ending its Make A Green Choice program.
+In August 2020, Marriott announced it was ending its Make A Green Choice program.
 In October 2020, the UK data privacy watchdog fined Marriott Hotels £18.4 million for a serious data breach that exposed the millions of the companies customer's data to cyber-criminals.